Notification Channels

 Creating a Manual Jira Ticket

-Section titled “Creating a Manual Jira Ticket”You can create a Jira ticket directly from an issue or alarm details page to raise individual tickets that are not assigned to a notification policy.
+Section titled “Creating a Manual Jira Ticket”You can create a Jira ticket directly from an issue or alert details page to raise individual tickets that are not bound to a routing rule.

 Prerequisite: A Jira notification channel must already be configured.

-- Navigate to the Issue or Alarm details page.
+- Navigate to the Issue or Alert details page.

 - Click the Create in Jira button.
-A dialog will open showing all Jira channels integrated with your KloudMate account, along with any previously linked Jira tickets for that issue.
+A dialog opens showing all Jira channels integrated with your KloudMate account, along with any previously linked Jira tickets for that issue.

 - Under Jira Channels, select the checkbox(es) for the channel(s) you want to raise a ticket in.